isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-settings.md

        <ul>
           <li><p><i>Non guaranteed (floor)</i>: You and the publisher haven't committed to a fixed number of impression deliveries.
 The deal specifies the minimum price for the inventory, although the CPM may fluctuate and increase depending on market conditions.</p></li>
           <li><p><i>Non guaranteed (fixed)</i>: You and the publisher haven't committed to a fixed number of impression deliveries.
 Pricing is at a negotiated fixed rate.</p></li>
-          <li><p><i>Guaranteed (fixed)</i>: You and the publisher have agreed on a pre-defined number of impressions, targeting, flight dates, and fixed price, so you’ll buy any or all impressions that come through the deal.</p></li>
+          <li><p><i>Guaranteed (fixed)</i>: You and the publisher have agreed on a pre-defined number of impressions, targeting, flight dates, and fixed price.</p></li>
           <p><b>Note:</b> Guaranteed deals require flight dates and a specified number of impressions in the Tracking section.
-You'll also need to create a default placement for the deal, although you can optionally use the deal for other placements instead.</p>
+You'll also need to create a default programmatic guaranteed (PG) placement for the deal, and you can optionally use the deal for other placements instead.</p>
        </ul></td>
        <td style="border-right: Solid 1px #ffffff; border-bottom: Solid 1px #ffffff; padding-right: 6px; padding-left: 6px; padding-bottom: 6px;" bgcolor="#F0F0F0"><p>Yes</p></td>
        <td style="border-right: Solid 1px #ffffff; border-bottom: Solid 1px #ffffff; padding-right: 6px; padding-left: 6px; padding-bottom: 6px;" bgcolor="#F0F0F0"><p>No</p></td>